Asian Games: Dushyant dedicates bronze to late rower colleague Dharmesh

-Rower dedicates Asiad bronze medal to late colleague, Dharmesh Sangwan, who died in Sudan last year
+Rower dedicates Asiad bronze medal to late colleague, Dharmesh Sangwan, a silver medallist from the 2006 Asian Games in Doha; Sangwan lost his life while serving in the UN Peacekeeping Forces last year

 A bronze medal may not be something to go to the rooftop and shout about, but this medal has a lot of significance for many of the members on the Indian rowing team here at the Incheon Asian Games.